Decolonising the curriculum

 Why is colonialism important?

 Colonialism is an important part of British history.
 At its peak, the British Empire was the largest and most influential empire in the world.
 We are taught about the British Empire as part of Key Stage 3 History, but these sixth formers feel that parts of Britain’s colonial history are being left out.
-For example, the role Britain played in taking people as slaves from Africa to the Americas.
+For example, the role Britain played in taking enslaved Africans to the Americas.

 In Year 8… my teacher started the lesson by proclaiming that slavery has nothing to do with race.
 I remember feeling so angry.